psypolatic/InstagramSpotifyBio/README.md

-Ah, I see!
-Thank you for clarifying.
-Here is the README.md file based on your notes:

 # Instagram Spotify Bio Updater

 This is a Python program that automatically updates your Instagram bio to show what you are listening to on Spotify.
 It's a cool way to share your music taste with your followers.